Examples & Insights from the Matching Gift Idea Exchange

 7) Thoroughly thank donors for matching their gifts.

-There are a lot of moving parts when it comes to getting a gift matched.
+There are many moving parts when it comes to getting a gift matched.
 Thanking your donors for their involvement allows you to communicate your gratitude and close the loop at each step of the process.

 What this Organization Does Well:

-UNCF makes a serious effort to thank its matching gift donors at multiple touch points in the supporter journey.
-That includes upon the submission of their matching gift request and after the company pays out the matching donation.
+UNCF makes a concerted effort to thank its matching gift donors at multiple touchpoints throughout the supporter journey.
+This includes upon the submission of their matching gift request and after the company has paid out the matching donation.

-To best grab the recipient’s attention and get their message across, the organization does so with a well-designed postcard (or two!).
+To best capture the recipient’s attention and convey their message, the organization does so with a well-designed postcard (or two!).

 Best Practice For Your Team:

-Showing thanks is essential for any donor relationships, and communicating gratitude to your matching gift donors is essential for retaining their support in the long run.
+Showing appreciation is essential for any donor relationship, and communicating gratitude to your matching gift donors is crucial for retaining their support in the long run.
 As you do so, remember that they went above and beyond in requesting a matching gift.
 You, too, should go above and beyond in your thanksgiving.

 8) Acknowledge companies that match to your cause.

 When it comes to thanking donors for matching gifts, it’s generally recommended that you center your efforts around the individual who requested the match.
-However, acknowledging the company (AKA the entity that pays out the match) can go a long way in building long-term relationships, too.
+However, acknowledging the company (i.e., the entity that pays out the match) can also go a long way in building long-term relationships.

 What this Organization Does Well:

-Michigan Technological University uses its matching gifts page for an additional purpose: highlighting leading matching gift companies that have completed matches to the school in the past year.
-This way, the companies listed can feel the appreciation of their support and donors accessing the page can gain at-a-glance insights into top matching gift companies in their network.
+Michigan Technological University utilizes its matching gifts page for an additional purpose: to highlight leading matching gift companies that have made matches to the school in the past year.
+This way, the companies listed can feel the appreciation of their support, and donors accessing the page can gain at-a-glance insights into top matching gift companies in their network.

 Best Practice For Your Team: